ÅSGARD

 Development

 Åsgard is a field in the central part of the Norwegian Sea.
 The water depth is 240-300 metres. Åsgard was discovered in 1981, and the plan for development and operation (PDO) was approved in 1996.
-The Åsgard field includes the deposits Smørbukk, Smørbukk Sør and Midgard.
+The Åsgard field includes the accumulations Smørbukk, Smørbukk Sør, Midgard and Blåbjørn.
 The field has been developed with subsea wells tied-back to a production, storage and offloading vessel (FPSO), Åsgard A. The development also includes Åsgard B, a floating, semi-submersible facility for gas and condensate processing.
-The gas centre is connected to a storage vessel for condensate, Åsgard C. Production started in 1999 and gas export started in 2000.
+The gas centre is connected to a storage vessel for condensate, Åsgard C. The production started in 1999.
+An amended PDO for a subsea template at Smørbukk Sør was approved in 2004.
+A PDO for subsea gas compression at Midgard was approved in 2012, and the facility started operation in 2016.
+PDO exemptions for Blåbjørn and Smørbukk Nord were granted in 2023.
 The Åsgard facilities are an important part of the Norwegian Sea infrastructure.
 The Mikkel and Morvin fields are tied to Åsgard B for processing, and gas from Åsgard B is sent to the Tyrihans field for gas lift.
-The PDO for a gas compression facility at Midgard was approved in 2012.
-The Trestakk field is tied-in to Åsgard A.
+The Trestakk field is tied-back to Åsgard A.

 Reservoir

-Åsgard produces gas and considerable amounts of condensate from Jurassic sandstone at depths of as much as 4850 metres.
-The reservoir quality varies in the different formations, and there are large variations in the reservoir properties between the three deposits.
-The Smørbukk deposit is in a rotated fault block and contains gas, condensate and oil in the Åre, Tilje, Tofte, Ile and Garn Formations.
-The Smørbukk Sør deposit contains oil, gas and condensate in the Tilje, Ile and Garn Formations.
-The Midgard gas deposits are divided into four structural segments with the main reservoir in the Ile and Garn Formations.
+Åsgard produces gas and considerable amounts of condensate mainly from Jurassic sandstone at depths of as much as 4850 metres.
+The reservoir quality varies in the different formations, and there are large variations in the reservoir properties between the four accumulations.
+Smørbukk is in a rotated fault block and contains gas, condensate and oil in the Åre, Tilje, Tofte, Ile and Garn Formations.
+Smørbukk Sør contains oil, gas and condensate in the Tilje, Ile and Garn Formations.
+The Midgard gas accumulation is divided into four structural segments, with the main reservoir in the Ile and Garn Formations.
+Blåbjørn contains oil at a depth of 3100 metres in the Upper Cretaceous Lysing Formation.
+The Blåbjørn reservoir is located above Smørbukk Sør.

 Recovery strategy

-Smørbukk is produced partly by pressure depletion and partly by injection of excess gas from the field.
-Smørbukk Sør is produced by pressure support from gas injection.
-Midgard is produced by pressure depletion.
+Smørbukk and Smørbukk Sør are produced mainly by pressure depletion, with minor pressure support by gas injection.
+Midgard and Blåbjørn are produced by pressure depletion.

 Transport